kwakutwumasi/Authentication-Server/totp-server/README.md

 ### Operation

-The server has a REST interface for management and provisioning.
+The server has a REST interface for management, provisioning and authentication.

 The management interface allows administrators to
 * create device aliases,
 * lock and unlock devices,
 * create additional administrator devices, and
 * deactivate devices

+The API has been documented with Open API.
+A copy of swagger ui is included in the webapps directory of the standalone webserver with the api documentation preloaded.

 ### Devices